powerprof/firmware/README.md

 This command would change the sampling rate to 500Hz.

 There are currently three commands - `start`, `stop`, and `setup`.
 Only `setup` requires additional parameters.

+### Start

+The start command will tell the INA260 to start sending measurement data over the configured communication procotol.
+If the device is already sending data, this command has no effect.

+### Stop

+The stop command will tell the INA260 to stop sending measurement data over the configured communication protocol.
+If the device is not sending data, this command has no effect.

+## Setup

+The setup command changes parameters related to data acquisition.
+Currently, only the `sampleRate` parameter is supported.
+It is an integer value in Hertz which will be used to adjust the timing/averaging functions of the INA260.
+You should not send the setup command if the device is sending data.

 ## Known Issues